Language Theory

 Strings

 A string is a finite sequence of symbols over some alphabet.
+Here are three example strings over the alphabet $\{a,b,c\}$:

 The length of a string is the number of symbol occurrences in the string.
+It is denoted by the outfix operator $|\ldots|$.
+Examples:

 The empty string, denoted $\varepsilon$, is the (unique) string of length 0.

 The concatenation of two strings $x$ and $y$ is the string obtained by appending $y$ to the end of $x$.
-We have a notation for repeated concatenation: $w^0 = \varepsilon$, $w^1 = w$, $w^2 = ww$, and $w^{k+1} = ww^k$.
+This is written $xy$.
+Repeated concatenation uses superscript notation defined as follows: $w^0 = \varepsilon$, $w^1 = w$, $w^2 = ww$, $w^3=www$, and $w^{k+1} = ww^k$.
+Examples:

 $ python